ietf-wg-cellar/ebml-specification/specification.markdown

 ## EBML principle

 EBML is short for Extensible Binary Meta Language.
 EBML specifies a binary and octet (byte) aligned format inspired by the principle of XML.
 EBML itself is a generalized description of the technique of binary markup.
 Like XML, it is completely agnostic to any data that it might contain.
 The format is made of 2 parts: the semantic and the syntax.
 The semantic specifies a number of IDs and their basic type and is not included in the data file/stream.

 Just like XML, the specific "tags" (IDs in EBML parlance) used in an EBML implementation are arbitrary.
 However, the semantic of EBML outlines general data types and ID's.

 ## Structure

 EBML uses a system of Elements to compose an EBML "Document".
 Elements incorporate three parts: an Element ID, an Element Data Size, and Element Data.
 The Element Data, which is described by the Element ID,  may include either binary data or one or many other Elements.

 ## Variable Size Integer

 The Element ID and Element Data Size are both encoded as a Variable Size Integer, developed according to a UTF-8 like system.
 The Variable Size Integer is composed of a VINT\_WIDTH, VINT\_MARKER, and VINT\_DATA, in that order.
 Variable Size Integers shall be referred to as VINT for shorthand.

 ### VINT_WIDTH

 Each Variable Size Integer begins with a VINT\_WIDTH which consists of zero or many zero-value bits.
-The count of consecutive zero-values of the VINT\_WIDTH plus one equals the length in octets of the Variable Size Integer.
+The count of consecutive zero-values of the VINT\_WIDTH plus one equals the length in octets of the VariableSize Integer.
 For example, a Variable Size Integer that starts with a VINT\_WIDTH which contains zero consecutive zero-value bits is one octet in length and a Variable Size Integer that starts with one consecutive zero-value bit is two octets in length.
 The VINT\_WIDTH MUST only contain zero-value bits or be empty.

 ### VINT_MARKER

 The VINT\_MARKER serves as a separator between the VINT\_WIDTH and VINT_DATA.
 Each Variable Size Integer MUST contain exactly one VINT\_MARKER.
 The VINT\_MARKER MUST be one bit in length and contain a bit with a value of one.
 The first bit with a value of one within the Variable Size Integer is the VINT\_MARKER.

 ### VINT_DATA

 The VINT\_DATA portion of the Variable Size Integer includes all data that follows (but not including) the VINT\_MARKER until end of the Variable Size Integer whose length is derived from the VINT\_WIDTH.
 The bits required for the VINT\_WIDTH and the VINT\_MARKER combined use one bit of each octet of Variable Size Integer length.
 Thus a Variable Size Integer of 1 octet length supplies 7 bits for VINT\_DATA, a 2 octet length supplies 14 bits for VINT\_DATA, and a 3 octet length supplies 21 bits for VINT\_DATA.
 If the number of bits required for VINT\_DATA are less than the bit size of VINT\_DATA, then VINT\_DATA may be zero-padded to the left to a size that fits.
 The VINT\_DATA value MUST be expressed a big-endian unsigned integer.

 ### VINT Examples

 This table shows examples of Variable Size Integers at widths of 1 to 5 octets.
 The Representation column depicts a binary expression of Variable Size Integers where VINT\_WIDTH is depicted by '0', the VINT\_MARKER as '1', and the VINT\_DATA as 'x'.

 Octet Width | Size | Representation
 ------------|------|--------------------------------------------------